SDEPro/qse-middleware/README.md

 ```shell
     npm install amazon-quicksight-embedding-sdk
 ```
-This project assumes:
+This project assumes that:
-- that you've created a dashboard for embedding, set the security appropriately and have the ID of the dashboard.
+- you've created a dashboard for embedding, set the security appropriately and have the ID of the dashboard.
-- You have an AWS `accessKeyId` and `secretAccess Key` for an account with appropriate permissions for getting an embed URL
+- you have an AWS `accessKeyId` and `secretAccess Key` for an account with appropriate permissions for getting an embed URL

 You'll also need your AWS Account ID.